smarttdm/ebaas.github.io/_posts/2017-5-3-EnableRoleBasedACL.markdown

 <img src="{{'/assets/img/2017-5-5-Fig5.png' | prepend: site.baseurl }}" alt="">
 Fig. 5: The ACL rule for Rule #2

-Where the condition:
+Where the condition

 {% highlight ruby %}
 $this/Status!="Closed"
 {% endhighlight %}

-is used by the engine to check if an instance meets the condition.
+is an XQuery expression used by the engine to check if an instance meets the condition.
 If true, the rule applies.
 Otherwise, the engine doesn't use it.

 #### Step 5: Save the data model